Manipayal: Production

 A. Jagannathan, who earlier assisted T. Prakash Rao and P. Neelakantan made his directorial debut with this film.

 Soundtrack

 Music was by M. S. Viswanathan and lyrics were by Vaali, Avinasimani and Pulamaipithan.
 Jayachandran made his debut in Tamil as a singer with the song "Thangachimizh Pol" in this film.

+Reception

+Kanthan of Kalki appreciated Dutt's cinematography and Jagannathan's direction, calling Manipayal an entertaining film in many aspects.
+Navamani found the film to be similar to the films of M. G. Ramachandran and praising the cast, dialogues, music and direction.